araobp/unity-ar/README.md

 # AR building blocks

-I had worked on AR apps in the past year (Y2021).
-This repo is for sorting out AR building blocks that I developed in those AR apps.
+I have been working on AR apps since Y2021.
+This repo is for sorting out AR building blocks that I have developed in those AR apps.

 Requirements:
 - Unity
-- ARFoundation and ARKit
+- ARFoundation and ARKit/ARCore
-- iOS (iPhone/iPad)

 ## Building blocks

 ### EDM (LiDAR-based)

+Note: this building block requires iPhone/iPad equipped with LiDAR.

 EDM (Electronic Distance Measurement) in the surveying terminology is useful for AR applications as well.